andrisimonetti/SLR-ML-toolkit/README.md

 ### STAGE 2 - Analysis
-In this Step you will use the following files: `Dataset creation and Analysis.ipynb` and `toolkit_functions.py`.

 - Step 0.
-Open the Notebook `Dataset creation and Analysis.ipynb`.
+Open the Notebook `Dataset creation and Analysis.ipynb`, if not yet.
 - Step 1.
 Run the code in Phase 3 within the Notebook `Dataset creation and Analysis.ipynb`.
 In this Step you analyse the text of the abstracts, defining topics and their association with the abstracts.
 At the end of this step you get 3 file outputs: `SVN words.txt`,`Topic Definition.xlsx`, `Topic Document association.xlsx`.
 If you create the dataset by yourself (skipping Stage 1), follow the instrunctions in the Notebook about the input files required in Phase 3.
 - Step 2.
 Select the most relevant topics from the file output `topic_definition.xlsx`, obtained in the previous step, and assign them the labels.
 Then, create an excel file with two columns that must be named 'topic' and 'label' to store the topic-label associations.
 The file  `topic_label_example.xlsx` is an example.
 - Step 3.
 Run the code in Phase 4 within the Notebook `Dataset creation and Analysis.ipynb` to create a file to store the statistics of the selected topics.
 Follow the instrunctions in the Notebook about the input files required.